VikParuchuri/vikparuchuri.com/source/_posts/2013-07-29-making-instrumental-music-from-scratch.markdown

 All of the code for this is available [here](https://github.com/VikParuchuri/evolve-music).

+This algorithm is pretty decent, and can make reasonable-sounding music.
+The main weaknesses are a lack of domain knowledge and specificity.
+Knowing more about audio would help in this.

 Potential improvements:

 * Have an additional "harmonizing" layer that tries to ensure that songs have good harmony.
 * Similar to above, have layered Markov chains for meta-features of the music, like period and instrument changes.
 * Define explicitly which instruments sound good with which other instruments.
-* Explictly avoid certain note patterns.
+* Explicitly avoid certain note patterns.